bernardoyewole/bernardoyewole/README.md

 ## About me
 Hello, world.
 I'm Bernard Oyewole, a software developer in training at Manitoba Institute of Trades and Technology.

-I'm a dedicated student committed to honing my skills in web development, with a keen focus on creating aesthetically pleasing and highly functional applications.
+I'm a dedicated student committed to honing my skills in software development, with a keen focus on creating aesthetically pleasing and highly functional applications.

-I'm currently learning how to use git and github.
-My programming experience is mainly JavaScript.
-I also know how to work with the technologies HTML and CSS.
+I'm currently learning how to create .NET web APIs.
+My programming experience is mainly JavaScript and C#.
+I also know how to work with the technologies HTML/CSS.

 ##